CALCRIM No. 336. In-Custody Informant

 commission of the crime.]

-to support the (statement/ [or] testimony) of another in-custody
+support the (statement/ [or] testimony) of another in-custody informant

-informant unless you are convinced that <insert name of
+unless you are convinced that <insert name of party calling

-party calling in-custody informant as witness> has proven it is more likely
+in-custody informant as witness> has proven it is more likely than not that

-than not that the in-custody informant has not communicated with
+the in-custody informant has not communicated with another in-custody

 [A percipient witness is someone who personally perceived the matter

-<Insert the name of the in-custody informant if his or her statue is not in
+<Insert the name of the in-custody informant if his or her statement is not in

 [<insert name of witness> is an in-custody informant.]